Odorgonno Senior High School

 Odorgonno Senior High School (Great OSSA) is a Ghanaian based senior secondary school.
 Its motto is Nobis Nitendum est, which is Latin and means Ours is to Strive.
 As of 2017, it has 2,671 students and 183 staff, including 53 non-teaching staff.
+On July 1st 2023, the school's academic prowess was showcased as it emerged victorious in the National Science and Maths Quiz (NSMQ) regional qualifiers, alongside other esteemed institutions like Ashaiman SHS, Labone SHS, and Achimota School.

+The Former Chief Justice of Odorgonno Senior High School was Master Humphrey Nyarko.
+He served as the CJ from November 2024- August 2025.